PTV Vissim: Scope of application

 The scope of application ranges from various issues of traffic engineering (transport engineering, transportation planning, signal timing), public transport, urban planning over fire protection (evacuation simulation) to 3d visualization (computer animation, architectural animation) for illustrative purpose and communication to the general public.

 PTV Vissim is part of the PTV Vision Traffic Suite which also includes PTV Visum (traffic analysis and forecasting) and PTV Vistro (signal optimisation and traffic impact).

-Modelling
+Modeling

 Microscopic simulation

 The basic traffic model ruling the movement of vehicles was developed by Rainer Wiedemann in 1974 at Karlsruhe University.
 It is a car-following model that considers physical and psychological aspects of the drivers.

 The model underlying pedestrian dynamics is the Social Force Model by Dirk Helbing et al. from 1995.

 "Microscopic simulation", sometimes called microsimulation, means each entity (car, train, person) of reality is simulated individually, i.e. it is represented by a corresponding entity in the simulation, thereby considering all relevant properties.
 The same holds for the interactions between the entities.
 The opposite would be a "macroscopic simulation", in which the description of reality is shifted from individuals to "averaged" variables like flow and density.
 The corresponding product from the same manufacturer is called Visum.

 Transport modes

-In Vissim the following types of traffic can be simulated, and mutually interact:
+In Vissim, the following types of traffic can be simulated and mutually interact: